Planting Undetectable Backdoors in Machine Learning Models: Our Results and Techniques

 A \emph{black-box} construction is good for the case of an unsuspecting user.
 Such a user takes the neural network it received from the outsourced training procedure \emph{as-is} and does not examine its inner weights.
 Nevertheless, \emph{post-processing} is a common scenario in which even an unsuspecting user may adjust these weights.
 A standard post-processing method is applying \emph{gradient descent} iterations on the network's weights with respect to some loss function.
 Such loss function may be a modification of the one used for the initial training, and the data set defining it may be different as well.
 A nefarious adversary would aim to ensure that the backdoor is \emph{persistent} against this post-processing.

-Perhaps surprisingly, most natural instantiations of the signature construction of Section~\ref{sec:signatureconstruction} also happen to be persistent.
+Perhaps surprisingly, most natural instantiations of the signature construction we presented also happen to be persistent.
 In fact, we prove a substantial generalization of this example.
 We show that \emph{every} neural network can be made persistent against \emph{any} loss function.
 This serves as another example of the power a malicious entity has while producing a neural network.

 We show that every neural network~$N$ can be efficiently transformed into a similarly-sized network~$N'$ with the following properties.
 First,~$N$ and~$N'$ are equal as functions, that is, for every input~$x$ we have~$N(x)=N'(x)$.
 Second,~$N'$ is \textbf{persistent}, which means that any number of gradient-descent iterations taken on~$N'$ with respect to any \emph{loss function}, do not change the network~$N'$ at all.
 Let~$\textbf{w}$ be the vector of \emph{weights} used in the neural network~$N=N_\textbf{w}$.
 For a loss function $\ell$, a neural network~$N=N_\textbf{w}$ is $\ell$-persistent to gradient descent if $\nabla \ell(\textbf{w})=0$.